What OSINT can and cannot tell you about geopolitical risk

 Does it represent a genuine pattern change?

-Machine learning models identify deviations from baseline: unusual military movements, shifts in AIS transponder behaviour, communications blackouts, and changes in light intensity in areas of known tension.
+Machine learning models identify deviations from baseline: unusual military movements, shifts in Automatic Identification System (AIS) transponder behaviour, communications blackouts, and changes in light intensity in areas of known tension.
 These are the signals that do not appear in news feeds.

 What does the silence mean?